brayden-s-haws/brayden-s-haws/README.md

 Hey everyone 👋

 I started my career wanting to be a physical therapist.
 Now I work in healthcare technology.
-Working everyday to make myself myself more skilled and knowledgeable.
+Working everyday to make myself more skilled and knowledgeable.

 - 🔭 I’m currently working on case studies focused on adoption of technology in healthcare 🌱 I’m currently learning: dbt, Snowflake, and product management
 - 💬 Ask me about healthcare technology, data and startups